Bereavement leave is an absence that an employee can take when someone close to them has passed away.

 Bereavement leave is not required by law in the United States (except in Oregon) or the UK, but it is mandatory to offer it in many European countries.

 How many days does a bereavement leave last?

 It depends on the company, but usually, it’s between 3-5 days.
-It’s also important to consider who that close relative has passed away and the necessary arrangements that the employee needs to make before going back to work (like traveling, dealing with the inheritance paperwork, etc.).
+It’s also important to consider who that close relative has passed away and the necessary arrangements the employee needs to make before returning to work (like traveling, dealing with the inheritance paperwork, etc.).

 Many companies don’t have a clear policy regarding the number of days, but we recommend being flexible.

 As an employer, sometimes you have a clear opportunity to offer your employees what they need to feel supported and understood.

 If one of your employees needs a bereavement leave, it means they’re going through a hard time, so you can be there when needed to support them through that hard time by offering some time off.

 Should it be a paid or unpaid leave?